Incredibles 2: Voice cast

-Additionally, Bret Parker reprises her role as babysitter Kari McKeen in a deleted scene.

 Production

 Development

-Following The Incredibles, Brad Bird directed his next film for Pixar, Ratatouille, which was released in June 2007.
-Near its premiere, Bird said he was open to an idea of a sequel to The Incredibles, but only if it could be better than the original.
+While publicizing The Incredibles (2004), Brad Bird had already conceptualized the eventual approach of a sequel where Bob and Helen Parr would switch roles and Jack-Jack would develop multiple powers unknown to the family.
+Following The Incredibles, Bird directed Ratatouille (2007), his next film for Pixar.
+Near its premiere in June 2007, Bird said he was open to an idea of a sequel to The Incredibles, but only if it could be better than the original.
 He stated, "I have pieces that I think are good, but I don't have them all together."
 In a May 2013 interview, Bird reiterated his interest in a sequel: "I have been thinking about it.
 People think that I have not been, but I have—because I love those characters, and love that world ...
 I have many, many elements that I think would work really well in another Incredibles film, and if I can get 'em to click all together, I would probably wanna do that."
-While publicizing the first film, Bird had already conceptualized the eventual approach where Bob and Helen would switch roles, and Jack-Jack would develop multiple powers unknown to the family.

 At the Disney shareholder meeting in March 2014, Disney CEO and chairman Bob Iger confirmed that Pixar was working on an Incredibles sequel, and that Bird would return as both director and screenwriter.
-Bird started the script around April 2015, and said that the Incredibles sequel would be his next film after Tomorrowland.
+Bird started the script around April 2015, and said that the Incredibles sequel would be his next film after Tomorrowland (2015).

 Writing

-One challenge in writing Incredibles 2 was how to deal with the large number of superhero films and television series that had been released since the first film, such as the Marvel Cinematic Universe.
+One challenge in writing Incredibles 2 was how to deal with the large number of superhero films and television series that had been released since the first film, such as the Marvel Cinematic Universe (MCU).
 To try to differentiate the sequel, Bird wanted to avoid tropes related to the superhero genre: "I don't think that kind of idea stays interesting for very long.
 For me, the interesting thing was never the superhero part of it.
 It was more the family dynamic, and how do superhero things play into that."
 He said he wanted to include some unused ideas from the first film, and that the new story would focus on Helen Parr / Elastigirl.

-Though the sequel was released fourteen years after the first, Bird did not want to use a narrative element like an ellipsis or to come up with new characters, and instead continued from where the first film left off.
+Though the sequel was released thirteen-and-a-half years after the first, Bird did not want to use a narrative element like an ellipsis or to come up with new characters, and instead continued from where the first film left off.
 This allowed him to keep characters with the same superpowers and not have to develop new ones, nor did he need to figure out how to deal with Violet and Dash being adults.
 This also allowed him to keep Jack-Jack as an infant with an array of powers, which Bird likened to how infants are able to understand numerous languages.
 While the plot of the 2005 follow-up video game to The Incredibles, The Incredibles: Rise of the Underminer, begins at that same point of time, the film discards the game's continuity.
 The film was produced with a production budget of $200 million.